A Complete Guide to Packet Sniffing

 A packet sniffer uses a dedicated network interface (monitoring port) set to “promiscuous mode”.
 This allows the network interface to receive all the traffic on the network regardless of the traffic’s intended destination.
 Every packet received on the monitoring port is analyzed, logged, and written to disk.
 Other devices on the network are not aware of, and are unaffected by, packet sniffing.
 For this reason, it is often referred to as passive monitoring or out-of-band monitoring.

-A range of different metrics and charts are regularly available from packet sniffers including bandwidth utilization, conversation tables, application reports and performance information.
+A range of different metrics and charts are regularly available from packet sniffing tools including bandwidth utilization, conversation tables, application reports and performance information.
 These may be instantaneous views or provide a historical view of weeks or months of network traffic.

 Packets are usually captured to disk to enable in-depth troubleshooting down to the packet layer.
-Sniffers can save the captured packets in a portable format called a PCAP file.
+Packet sniffers can save the captured packets in a portable format called a PCAP file.
 There are several pcap formats.

 Where Should You Sniff Packets From?

-Security scenarios or continuous performance monitoring using a packet sniffer may require you to permanently connect adjacent to a gateway or firewall so you can monitor important traffic 24 x 7.
+Security scenarios or continuous performance monitoring using packet sniffing may require you to permanently connect a sniffer adjacent to a gateway or firewall so you can monitor important traffic 24 x 7.

 Benefits of Packet Sniffing

 The old saying of network professionals, “the truth is in the packets” always rings true.
 Troubleshooting issues is difficult when you can’t see what is happening on the network.
-Just as CCTV camera footage can speed up crime investigations, packet capture from a packet sniffer allows you to see exactly what is occurring on the network and zero-in on the root cause.
+Just as CCTV camera footage can speed up crime investigations, data collected using packet sniffing allows you to see exactly what is occurring on the network and zero-in on the root cause.

 On-Demand vs Always-On Packet Sniffing

-2. The connection of the TAP and sniffer might require a link outage
+- The connection of the TAP and packet sniffer might require a link outage

 A better approach is to connect your packet sniffer to key points in your network and continuously record and analyze all the traffic.
 Then, when a problem occurs, you can rewind and review exactly what occurred, resolve the issue, and move on without having to wait.
-Packet sniffers have evolved into continuous, always-on packet capture systems for this very reason.
+Packet sniffing tools have evolved into continuous, always-on packet capture solutions for this very reason.

 What are the Alternatives to Packet Sniffing?

-NetFlow is metadata that is more a complement than an alternative to packet sniffing.
+NetFlow is metadata that is really more of a complement to, rather than an alternative to, packet sniffing.
 It provides high level summarization and logging of network flows but lacks the actual packet capture part.
-While this information is useful for spotting whether something unusual has happened on the network, the details you need to determine exactly what happened may be missing without the more detailed packet data.
+While this information is useful for spotting whether something unusual has happened on the network, the details you need to determine exactly what happened may be missing without the more detailed packet payloads.
 Combining NetFlow and full packet data gives you the best of both worlds.

 See NetFlow Versus Full Packet Capture for an explanation of the differences between NetFlow and full packet capture and the pros-and-cons of each.